 Rising Gas Prices in 2022 – What You Can Do To Save Money

-Your energy bills are set to rise this April – some by more than 50%.
+Energy bills rose significantly this April – some by more than 50%.
 This October brings further expected increases of 40% on top.
 In this article, get tips and advice on how to save money as we all feel the force of the crunch.

 Gas plays a huge part in our country’s energy system.
 Around 85% of homes have gas central heating, and it also generates a third of the country’s electricity.

 Energy companies have seen their costs increase dramatically, out of all proportion to what they can charge to customers, and the majority of smaller energy suppliers have folded.er energy suppliers have folded.

-The government is raising the regulated price cap this April such that the average household annual energy bill will rise from approximately £1,250 to £2,000.
+The government raised the regulated price cap in April such that the average household annual energy bill will rise from approximately £1,250 to £2,000.
 This obviously means households all over the country will feel a squeeze on their budgets.

 To make matters worse, while the global price of gas continues to rise and people in the UK are already paying high prices for energy and fuel, the Russia-Ukraine conflict is set to impact households even further.
 Russia is the world’s largest natural gas exporter and the second-biggest exporter of crude oil – vital to heating homes, powering planes and filling cars with fuel.